-All appeals must be documented.
-Students must complete the appeal form to include the circumstances that interfered with the student's success and how the situation has changed to allow the student to now meet SAP standards.
-The appeal should explain the circumstances that a student believes could have a bearing on the SAP appeal decision.
+All SAP appeals must be documented.
+Students must complete the SAP appeal form within five calendar days of notification.
+If a student fails to submit a written appeal within five calendar days, the student is dismissed from UMA.
+SAP appeals must include the circumstances that interfered with the student's academic success and how the circumstances have changed to allow the student to now meet SAP standards.